Yoditatr/Kickstarter-analysis--YT/README.md

 - By how much did we exceed or fall short?
 - What impact does launch dates have on goals? “what impacts does the projected goal have on success and pledges…etc.?

 ##### For the first part of the analysis we are only focusing on the theater category and it’s outcome by the launch date.
-As shown in the line chart, it is evident that the month of May is the most effective month to launch a successful campaign.
-The month June follows a little behind and is also equally a successful month.
+As shown in the line chart, it is evident that the month of May is the most effective month to launch a successful campaigns.
+The month of June follows a little behind and is also equally a successful month.
 The least successful month hence is the month of December.
 To show this a column next to the pivot table is added to indicate percentage of failed campaigns.
 Though we can not draw a conclusion,  by only basing our analysis on launch period, when answering the question of “did it work”?.
 This perhaps shows a trend for future planning.

 ![alt text](https://github.com/Yoditatr/Kickstarter-analysis--YT/blob/main/Theater_Outcomes_vs_Launch.png?raw=true)